MONTANA STATE UNIVERSITY INSTITUTIONAL ANIMAL CARE AND USE COMMITTEE (IACUC)

 B. Amendment Review:

 Amendments may be submitted at any time.
-Amendments are reviewed in context to the original approved protocol which may necessitate review of the entire protocol, but is not required to secure approval.
-Amendments may be reviewed by FCR (See x) DMR (See IV.A.2.b), IACUC Administrator Review, or Expedited Review.
+Amendments are reviewed in context to the original approved protocol which may necessitate review of the entire protocol but is not required to secure approval.
+Amendments may be reviewed by FCR (See III.A.2) DMR (See IV.A.2.b), Administrative Review or Expedited Review.

-Minor amendments may be approved by the IACUC Administrator for the following changes:
+Minor amendments may be approved by the IACUC Program Manager for the following changes:

 Allotted time: Two business days